aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample1/Greengrass.md

 ## Model export and deployment

-Approving the model version in the Amazon Sagemaker Model registry triggers a model deployment at the edge.
+Approving the model version in the Amazon SageMaker Model registry triggers a model deployment at the edge.
 The Eventbridge rule sends an event to Codebuild with information about the model you just approved.
 A new build step is then triggered, pulling the model artifact and exporting it to the ONNX format.
 This step is performed in [build_deployment_package.py](./onnxacceleratorsampleone/with_ggv2/build_deployment_package.py).

 Three Greengrass components are built.
 The code for each component is located in the [components](./onnxacceleratorsampleone/with_ggv2/components/) folder:
 - ```aws.samples.windturbine.detector``` : python application running the raw data acquisition, prediction (inference) and streaming to IoT Core of the application logs